sp4rkie/ultra-remote-idf/README.md

 runtime environment for a smartphone
 ------------------------------------

-- smartphone is configured to provide an WiFi hotspot
+- smartphone is configured to provide an Wi-Fi hotspot
 - [Termux](https://termux.dev/en/) and [Tasker](https://tasker.joaoapps.com/) apps are setup and running
 - remote target software to control: netcat-openbsd 1.219-1-0